Tupelo Data Room

 A variety of factors can cause businesses to trade outside this range, including earnings quality, operational transferability, key-person risk, growth trajectory, and geography, so a listing priced above or below the typical multiple usually reflects real differences in the underlying business.

-What to know about buying Pizza Restaurants
+What to know about pizza shop acquisitions

 GW